dhcrain/pinkbikeVideoExt/readme.md

 - [Parcel’s Web Extension transformer documentation](https://parceljs.org/recipes/web-extension/)
 - [Chrome extensions’ API list](https://developer.chrome.com/docs/extensions/reference/)
 - A lot more links in my [Awesome WebExtensions](https://github.com/fregante/Awesome-WebExtensions) list

-## Configuration

-The extension doesn't target any specific ECMAScript environment or provide any transpiling by default.
-The extensions output will be the same ECMAScript you write.
-This allows us to always target the latest browser version, which is a good practice you should be following.

-### Parcel 2

-Being based on Parcel 2 and its [WebExtension transformer](https://parceljs.org/recipes/web-extension/), you get all the good parts:

-- Browserlist-based code transpiling (which defaults to just the latest Chrome and Firefox versions)
-- Automatically picks up any new file specified in `manifest.json`

-### Auto-syncing options

-Options are managed by [fregante/webext-options-sync][link-options-sync], which auto-saves and auto-restores the options form, applies defaults and runs migrations.

 ### Publishing